Return to Office:

 As employees adapt, you can slowly increase the number of in-office days based on their feedback and overall company needs.

-An article from the Harvard Business Review by Chris Capossela couldn’t have said it better: “The value of the office is in the people, not the place
+An article from the Harvard Business Review by Chris Capossela couldn’t have said it better: “The value of the office is in the people, not the place.”

 One of the most compelling reasons to return to the office is the opportunity to reconnect with colleagues.
 People actually value their relationships and the social interactions they have with their work peers.
-To make the return to the office appealing and beneficial, creating new in-person rituals can play a key role.
+So to make the return to the office appealing and beneficial, creating new in-person rituals can play a key role.

 Start by introducing regular social activities that give employees a chance to build and strengthen their relationships.
 For instance, you could organize weekly team lunches, coffee breaks, or informal brainstorming sessions.
 These gatherings provide a relaxed setting for employees to interact and catch up, which helps to rebuild team bonds and foster a sense of camaraderie.